stgm/course-site/README.md

 * Allow the course to be hosted in dropbox.
 * Allow some kind of push hook that automatically updates the site when a new course version is in the repository.
+* Remove `security` section from course.yml, should be decoupled and configurable in site.